-Years of hard work and determination have paid off for Para-Alpine skier Mitch Gourley, with the 25-year-old taking top honours in the Super Combined at the 2017 World Championships in Tarvisio, Italy.
+Years of hard work and determination have paid off for Para-alpine skier Mitchell Gourley, with the 25-year-old taking top honours in the men’s super combined Standing at the 2017 World Para-alpine Skiing Championships in Tarvisio, Italy.

-Competing at his fifth World Championships, Gourley got off to a strong start in the Downhill where he placed fourth.
-He then went on to finish eighth in the Super-G before leaving his competition behind to win the Super Combined.
+Competing at his fifth World Championships, Gourley got off to a strong start in the men’s downhill Standing, placing fourth.
+He finished eighth in the men’s super-G Standing, before leaving his competition behind to win the super combined.

-Gourley clocked 1:07.35 in the first Super-G component of the race, placing him sixth in a highly competitive field of 25 athletes.
-He followed this with the fastest slalom run of all competitors – 44.16 seconds – to rocket up the standings and take the gold.
+Gourley clocked 1:07.35 in the first super-G component of the race, placing him sixth in a highly competitive field of 25 athletes.
+He followed this with the fastest slalom run of all competitors – 44.16 – to rocket up the standings and take the gold.

-The standing ski athlete who hails from Barwon Heads in Victoria, has been competing since 2002.
-Highlighting his career has been the 2010 and 2014 Paralympic Winter Games as well as multiple World Cup medals – and now he can proudly add World Champion to his accolades.
+Gourley, who hails from Barwon Heads in Victoria, has been competing since 2002.
+Highlighting his career are the 2010 and 2014 Paralympic Winter Games, as well as multiple World Cup medals – and now he can proudly add the title of world champion to his accolades.

 Competition continues today (30 January) with the giant slalom, and concludes tomorrow with the slalom.